RafayelGardishyan/Learning/readme.md

 Then add words to it as in the example below.

     One 1
     Two 2
     Three 3

 Save the file.

-Now you can use it to practice.